 The destruction of this lake, sometime in 1434 AD by Hoshang Shah (1405-1435 AD), is described by contemporary historian Sahib Hakim in Ma’asir-e-Mahmud Shahi.
 While it took the army of Hoshang Shah three months to destroy the dam, three years elapsed before the bed was empty and thirty before it became cultivable.
 One can clearly see the evidence of destruction of the embankment at a place called Mendua, not very far from the Siva temple at Bhojpur.
 The dam across the Betwa was also destroyed by the armies of Hoshang Shah.
 The embankment at Bhopal is still preserved and so is the lake in it’s present constricted size.
 It is said, following the destruction of the embankment and drying up of the lake, the climate of Malwa underwent a change, and the town of Vidisha became more prone to floods.

 After 1000 years of Raja Bhoj water riots are breaking out in the areas where this great water body once existed.
-Mandideep, the island, is now an industrial area which upper lakefaces acute water crisis.
+Mandideep, the island, is now an industrial area which faces acute water crisis.
 The feeding streams to the existing part of the Bhopal lakes have been encroached resulting in the lakes drying up in the summers.
 The city is now pinning its hopes on the Narmada Water supply project, already behind schedule, with a new deadline of March 2010.
 Covering a distance of about 60 km, the Narmada Water is being brought to Bhopal from Narmada River at Shahganj, considered the lifeline of Madhya Pradesh and laying of pipeline and other works for the purpose are underway.

 Picture courtesy: Outlook India, Manal Sabri, Royal Asiatic Society and others